 So, when you step aboard the SS Great Britain this December, don’t be surprised if you encounter a Father Christmas who is a little bit gruffer and a whole lot greener than expected.
 Rest assured, he is no imposter.
 This is the Father Christmas as many Victorians (and Brunel himself!) would have recognised him.

-See Old Father Christmas for yourself at our Victorian Christmas Weekends!
-Find out more here.
+See Old Father Christmas for yourself at our Victorian Christmas Weekends.
+Watch this space for 2023 dates.